-In May 2018, the US Supreme Court struck down the federal Professional and Amateur Sports Protection Act (PASPA), which had effectively prohibited individual states from legalising sports betting, with a few exemptions.
+In May 2018, the US Supreme Court struck down the federal Professional and Amateur

+Sports Protection Act (PASPA), which had effectively prohibited individual states from legalising sports betting, with a few exemptions.
 The ruling provided a pathway for individual states to legalise sports gambling.
-More than 30 states have legalised sports betting, with many others introducing proposed legislation.
+Currently, 38 states, as well as the District of Columbia, have legalised sports betting, with many others introducing proposed legislation.

 With the legalisation of sports betting, there is an increased risk of match-fixing and in-play manipulation.
-The legislation that has emerged, however, does not include provisions criminalising match-fixing.
+The legislation that has emerged, however, generally does not include provisions criminalising match-fixing.
 In large part, both states and the federal government appear to be relying on existing penal code provisions to preserve the integrity of athletic competition.